getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-install/browsernpm.md

-If you are using `yarn` or `npm` you can add our package as a dependency easily:
+If you are using `yarn` or `npm` you can add our package as a dependency:

 ```bash
 # Using yarn